-Using an FCA regulated broker allows you to obtain all the information you need to make an informed decision and secure the best deal.
+Using a broker allows you to obtain all the information you need to make an informed decision and secure a great deal.

 Read on to find out how life insurance works here in the UK…

-Once you’ve determined the cover you need, you can purchase life insurance directly from any insurer or from a price comparison website.
+Once you’ve determined what you want to cover, you can apply for life insurance directly from any insurer or from a price comparison website.

-Once the application has been accepted, your cover will commence.
+Once your application has been accepted, your cover will commence.

 Your life insurance policy is essentially the contract of cover between you and your insurance provider.

-It provides your loved ones with a cash pay out if the worst were to happen to you.
+It provides your loved ones with a cash life insurance pay out if the worst were to happen to you.